-We invite applications from students to engage in a wide range of activities to support the research of MGGG.
-We will select up to 35 undergraduates and 5 graduate students to participate.
+We invited applications from students to engage in a wide range of activities to support the research of MGGG.
+We will be hosting 52 student participants, a mix of undergraduate and graduate students.

-Work will take place in a group setting, with undergrads working independently and in teams, supervised by graduate students and faculty.
-Groups will rotate through collaborative workspace at Tufts, MIT, and Harvard.
-Admitted students will be offered travel funding, housing in apartment-style dormitories, and a living stipend.
+Work takes place in a group setting, with undergrads working independently and in teams, supervised by graduate students and faculty.
+Groups will rotate through collaborative workspace at Tufts, MIT, and Harvard/CMSA.
+Admitted students will be offered travel funding, housing in apartment-style dormitories, and funding for living expenses via an honorarium.

 Concrete goals of the work include the following: